-The number of people Trakm8 employs has reduced further during FY-2021 with reductions across the business.
-In total our staff numbers have reduced by 10% over the year.
+The number of people Trakm8 employs has reduced further during FY-2022 with reductions across the business.
+In total our staff numbers have reduced by 5% over the year.

-Working successfully in the Covid-19 remote working world has been a credit to our colleagues.
-We have an exceptional team and I would like to thank everyone for their hard work, dedication and contribution to the ongoing success of the business.
+Trakm8 has a great team and I would like to thank everyone for their hard work, dedication and contribution to the ongoing success of the business.